Vllaadd/algorithms-Colt-Steele/CODE_BREAKDOWN.md

     - The count is incremented whenever a new unique value is encountered.

 # maxSubarraySum
+objective: write a function called maxSubarraySum which  accepts an array of integers and a number called `n`.
+The function should calculate the maximum sum of `n` consecutive elements in the array.
 1. Pattern used: `Sliding Window`
 2. Naive approach:
     - check if `num` is greater than the length of the array.
 If so, return `null`